salt999/molgenis-theme/README.md

   ```

 > Depending on the version (3 or 4), either the generated Bootstrap 3 or Bootstrap 4
   version is returned.
-Post validation is still a bit flunky, so its easy to break.
+Post validation is still a bit flunky, so it's easy to break.